 Perry adds that if later on, you’re asked to do something like take care of a friend’s dog or another child, you can refer to your contract and say that this is not in it.

-2. The client’s responsibilities
+2. The employer family’s responsibilities

 While your contract should state your responsibilities, it should also explain what the client will provide, Sakowicz says.